French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review

 Some Plastic

-The Planetary Design Press Pot does have some plastic in the filter part which makes contact with the water.
-I contacted the company about this and they pointed out that all their plastic is Bisphenol A (BPA) free.
-For those determined to use zero plastic, I attempted to use a standard press pot plunger.
+The Planetary Design Press Pot does have some plastic in the filter part that contacts the water.
+I contacted the company about this, and they pointed out that all their plastic is Bisphenol A (BPA) free.
+I attempted to use a standard press pot plunger for those determined to use zero plastic.
 It did not make a snug fit.
 You are better off using their plunger.

 The original Planetary Design Tabletop Press Pot